And

 4-18-24

-for making the size of the remote control equipment shelf on the cab that I never
+years for some info for making the size of the remote control equipment shelf

-got.
-I still changed my mind many times about making this as Southern, Norfolk
+on the cab that I never got.
+I still changed my mind many times about making

-& Western or Norfolk Southern.
-Since getting this loco I recently got another
+this as Southern, Norfolk & Western or Norfolk Southern.
+Since getting this

-high hood GP38-2 that was already painted for Southern so that made the
+loco I recently got another high hood GP38-2 that was already painted for

-decision to keep this as Norfolk Southern 5235 easy but before the remote
+Southern so that made the decision easy to keep this as Norfolk Southern 5235

-equipment was added.
-That would have been a great detail but I want to get this
+but before the remote equipment was added.
+That would have been a great detail to

 This is what a bare brass loco looks like after sitting for 5